Subscriptions can be tricky.

 7. Its streaming shows aren’t impressive

 Sure, Amazon made a “Lord of the Rings” prequel.
-But what are you going to watch the rest of the year?
+But what are you going to watch this year?
 If it’s another streaming service, why pay for this one?

 8. You figure Jeff Bezos is rich enough

 A little more than a month before Christmas, Amazon started the process of laying off about 10,000 employees.
-That same week, founder Jeff Bezos, who has accumulated about $124 billion in net worth, told CNN he’s “building the capacity” to give away his wealth.
+(And many more since then.)
+That same week, founder Jeff Bezos, who has accumulated about $125 billion in net worth, told CNN he’s “building the capacity” to give away his wealth.
 Is laying off workers part of “building capacity”?

 Whatever it means, it is apparently very difficult to give away all that cash, so you probably shouldn’t make it any harder on him by spending your money at Amazon.